coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 Where `my-desktop-app` is the name you want to give to your project hence you can replace this with any name of your choosing.

 Running this command will take you through an interactive installation process.
-You can simply hit enter to all questions to accept the defaults asides the areas where it asks you about tests and linting, to this you type `n` to decline as we won't be writing tests in this exercise.
-At some point you will be asked if you want to use `electron-builder` or `electron-packager`, simply go with `electron-builder`.
+When asked the following:

+- Use linting with ESLint?
+- Set up unit testing with Karma + Mocha?
+- Set up end-to-end testing with Spectron + Mocha?

+Simply type in `n` for all three questions.
+We will not be writing tests in this exercise,.
+When asked the question, "What build tool would you like to use?", choose the `electron-builder` option.
+You can accept the defaults for the remaining questions by hitting the return key.

 After responding to all the questions in the installation process a new `electron-vue` project is scaffolded for you.
 Go into your new project by running `cd my-desktop-app`.